Averaging of strong magnetic nonlinear Schr\"odinger equations in the energy space: Well-posed results of ( )

 is an easy consequence.
-By standard calculation, one has \\ \quad We prove a small data scattering.
+By standard calculation, we obtain \\ \quad We prove a small data scattering.
 Take an initial data $\psi_0 \in \Sigma_0^1$ so that

 where $\al$ is the constant appeared in the statement of Theorem \ref{wplmt40}.
-From Theorem \ref{wplmt40} we have a global solution $\phi$ with the data $\psi_0$, and in the proof of the theorem we obtain a space time bound
+From Theorem \ref{wplmt40}, we have a global solution $\phi$ with $\phi(0)=\psi_0$, and in the proof of the theorem we obtain a space time bound

 Then,